Charlene717/scRNAseq-analysis-caveats/README.md

 * ❌ A replacement for official software documentation

 Instead, this repository complements existing resources by focusing on **interpretation, assumptions, and analytical caveats**.

 ---

+## 🧾 Versioning and Reproducibility Notes

+### Why Version Information Matters

+Many scRNA-seq analysis tools evolve rapidly.
+Changes in **default parameters, internal data structures, scaling strategies, or statistical implementations** can lead to different results even when the same code is executed.

+To reduce ambiguity and improve reproducibility, notes in this repository explicitly consider **software version–specific behaviors** whenever relevant.

+---

+### Version Annotation Policy

+When applicable, each note should clearly state:

+* The **package name** (e.g., Seurat, CellChat, Scanpy)
+* The **exact version(s)** under which the behavior was observed
+* Whether the issue is:

+  * version-specific
+  * persistent across versions
+  * known to have changed in newer releases

+If behavior differs across versions, this will be explicitly highlighted.

+---

+### Limitations

+* Not all historical versions can be exhaustively tested
+* Observations are based on practical usage and documented behavior
+* Users are encouraged to verify critical behaviors under their own software environment

+---

+### Recommended Citation Practice

+When referencing notes from this repository in manuscripts or reports, it is recommended to also specify:

+* The software version used in the original analysis
+* The commit or release version of this repository, if applicable

+This helps ensure clarity when analytical behavior changes over time.

+---